airswap/airswap-protocols/protocols/index/README.md

 ## Set an Intent

-Set an intent to trade in the Market.
+Set an intent to trade in the Index.

 ```Solidity
 function setIntent(